putyourlightson/craft-blitz/README.md

 If the HTML file was served by the plugin rather than with a server rewrite then an additional comment is added.

     <!-- Served by Blitz -->

+Note that if your HTML is minified then all comments will be removed from the markup, including the comments above.

+If the `sendPoweredByHeader` config setting is not set to `false` then an `X-Powered-By: Blitz` header will be sent.

 ---

 <small>Created by [PutYourLightsOn](https://putyourlightson.com/).</small>